mewna/g/README.md

 cluster.

 While this is a fully-functional Discord bot gateway lib. in its current state, a few vital pieces of functionality are missing.
-Specifically, I still need to implement a proper event queueing system so backend workers can recv events, as well as session-stealing to minimize downtime.
+Specifically, I still need to implement a proper event queueing system so backend workers can recv events, as well as a way for users to sent gateway messages.

 ### Session stealing?